jpaine126/Inverted_Pendulum_Control_Demo/README.md

 dt_control    = 0.01   % Size of Time Step for Controller Update - s
 ```

-The dt\_control should be chosen so that dt\_plant is a multiple of dt\_control.

 ## Planned Features

 - [x] Multiple Control Algorithms, including Linear Quadratic Regulator.
-- [ ] Adding noise and multiple types of observers to the system.
+- [x] Adding noise and multiple types of observers to the system.
 - [ ] Changing the plant simulation to use the full non-linear equations of motion.
 - [ ] A graphical interface in QT that will allow the user to select the control algorithm from a drop down menu, and will have text input for changing gains, parameters, sample time, and initial conditions.